 Fig. 6.
-The spectrum amplitude of the simplified Bunny mesh (100 vertices).
+The spectrum amplitude of the simplified Bunny mesh model (100 vertices).

-Laplacian matrix.
+There exist two serious problems with the Laplacian frequency analysis.
+First, the computation time increases rapidly with mesh complexity due to the diagonalization of the $N \times N$ Laplacian matrix.
 This complexity problem forced the authors to cut the original mesh into several patches possessing fewer vertices.
-Secondly, the analysis procedure depends on the mesh connectivity information.
-To overcome this fragility, the authors proposed a pre-processing step of resampling at the extraction phase in order to recover exactly the same connectivity as in the cover mesh.
+Secondly, the analysis procedure depends on the mesh connectivity information and on the vertex ordering.
+To overcome this fragility to connectivity change and vertex reordering, the authors proposed a pre-processing step of resampling at the extraction phase in order to recover exactly the same connectivity and vertex ordering as in the cover mesh.

-Wu and Kobbelt [34] reported another spectral algorithm that is based on radial basis functions.
+Wu and Kobbelt [33] reported another spectral algorithm that is based on radial basis functions.
 The construction of these basis functions is relative to the geometric information.
-This kind of analysis seems effective because it can provide a good approximation of the original mesh with just a very limited number of basis functions, effectively saving the calculation time.
+This kind of analysis seems effective because it can provide a good approximation of the original mesh with just a very limited number of basis functions.
+Thus, calculation time can be greatly saved.
 In spite of this improvement, the algorithm remains sensitive to various attacks and dependent on the vertex ordering.
-For this reason, the authors proposed to carry out registration and resampling before the real extraction.
-With the similar objective of solving the computational performance problem, Murotani and Sugihara [35] proposed to watermark the mesh singular spectral coefficients.
+For this reason, the authors still proposed to carry out registration and resampling before the real extraction.
+With the similar objective of solving the computation performance problem, Murotani and Sugihara [34] proposed to watermark the singular spectral coefficients.
 In this method, the matrix to be diagonalized has a much lower dimension.
 However, the robustness problem still exists and the algorithm remains non-blind to ensure robustness to connectivity changes.